LockeCole117/clemsondancers/README.md

 This is a Rails project, heavily following the MVC pattern and conventions established by Rails.

 To learn Rails, I'd highly suggest picking up Michael Hartl's [Railstutorial](http://ruby.railstutorial.org/)

+You can contribute to this project at: https://github.com/LockeCole117/clemsondancers